Troubleshooting ReWire issues

 If you're having problems using Live and ReWire, click on the links below for solutions:

-- The slave application fails to start as ReWire Slave
+- The ReWire Device application fails to start as ReWire Device

-- Live fails to start as ReWire Slave
+- Live fails to start as ReWire Device

 - Live quits after 30 minutes when using ReWire